MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 ### Network Security Groups configuration

-[Network Security Groups (NSG)](/azure/virtual-network/security-overview) provide the ability to control network access within a VNet, Azure Data Explorer automatically applies required network security rules below in order to operate properly using [subnet delegation](/azure/virtual-network/subnet-delegation-overview) mechanism, you must delegate subnet to ```Microsoft.Kusto/clusters``` before creating cluster in subnet.
+[Network Security Groups (NSG)](/azure/virtual-network/security-overview) provide the ability to control network access within a VNet.
+Azure Data Explorer automatically applies the following required network security rules.
+For Azure Data Explorer to operate using the [subnet delegation](/azure/virtual-network/subnet-delegation-overview) mechanism, before creating the cluster in the subnet, you must delegate the subnet to **Microsoft.Kusto/clusters** .

 #### Inbound NSG configuration